leuas/Vrdndi/README.md

 **Video Page**:
 ![[video page]](docs/images/Video-play_page.png)

->For streamlit data labeling website, please see [Usage Guide](docs/USAGE.md)
+>For streamlit data labelling website, please see [Usage Guide](docs/USAGE.md)

 ## Backlog

-- Add youtube transcript as one of the model feature
+- Add YouTube transcripts as one of the model feature

 - Add video upload time as the condition of AdaLN

-- Add more media data (e.g. Email, RSS feed,etc)
+- Add more media sources (e.g. Email, RSS feed,etc)

-- Refine the feed displaying method (i.e. not just display the highest rated items)
+- Refine the feed display method (i.e. not just display the highest rated items)

-- Improve appearance of the website
+- Improve website's appearance

-- Display original video title instead of lowercase one
+- Display original video titles instead of lowercase ones

-- Write a automatic function to clean offline tensor files
+- Write an automatic function to clean offline tensor files

 - Fix the productive inference test function

 - Organise configuration class

-- error handling for ``get_classes``
+- Error handling for ``get_classes``

-- Write a check-if-table-exist function in *interest data* preprocess
+- Write a `check_if_table_exist` function in *interest data* preprocess

 ## Limitation
-Technically speaking, it *can* aim for productivity if your have enough data and its quality is really good.
-But it's really hard to reach that since current state of the project doesn't do anything to explicitly form the feed in a way to achieve the primary goal.
+Technically, the model *can* aim for productivity if you have enough high-quality data. **But** it's really difficult to reach since current state of the project doesn't do anything to explicitly form the feed in a way to achieve the primary goal.

-It's more like keeping or organizing your feed as you want, even if it's not in a productive way.
+It's more like keeping or organizing your feed as you want, even if it's not in a *productive* way.
 In the future version, we may reach that goal.
 (Say add RL?)

-Also I'm skpetical about whether the current pipelines and model architecture would really previde a good quality of feed, while at some point the performance at small dataset is not bad.
-Probably we may know that when more data are collected.
+Again current architecture is expermental; likely more data is required for further improvement

 ## File Strcuture